InsultingPros/LazyKFWiki/docs/UnrealScript/Decompilation.md

 etc.
 ```

-If you have any IDE installed just check the variable definitions.
-It's not that hard.
+Just check variable definitions in VSCode if you have any difficulties.

 ## Notable Mention